erikdmitchell/advanced-cms/README.md

 MDW CMS
 ===========

-Adds cusomtized functionality to the site to make WordPress super awesome.
+Adds customized functionality to the site to make WordPress super awesome.

 Usage Instructions
 ===========